Get-Your/Get-Your/README.md

 The materialized views provide the proper separation between raw production data and somewhat-anonymized reporting data, so these feed the standard views.
 Because the materialized views are on disk, they will need to be periodically refreshed with source data.
 The commands to create/update this platform can be found in [Populating the Database](#populating-the-database).

 ## Database Administration
-This section relies on the administrator having PostgreSQL installed locally (the same version used in the Azure instance, for proper utility compatibility).
+This section relies on the administrator having PostgreSQL (or at least PostgreSQL utilities) installed locally (the same version used in the Azure instance, for proper utility compatibility).

 For the following sections,